Halliwell Jones Limited (including its trading division Premium Trade Cars)

-It is important that the personal information we hold about you is accurate and current.
-Please keep us informed if your personal information changes during your relationship with us.
+It is important that the personal data we hold about you is accurate and current.
+Please keep us informed if your personal data changes during your relationship with us.

 You have the right to make a complaint at any time to the Information Commissioner's Office, the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the Information Commissioner's Office, so please contact us in the first instance.